icons8/lunacy-docs/docs/images.md

 ---

-This chapter details, ho to work with raster images.
+This chapter details how to work with raster images.
 Lunacy supports all the popular image formats like PNG, JPG, JPEG, WEBP, BMP, ICO, GIF, SVG.
 The TIFF format is not supported.

 ## Adding images